About Us

 kholdzkom@transportcenter.org

 Karitsa has a background in community and urban planning along with housing and transportation research.
-She received her master’s in Community Planning from the University of Maryland, College Park and her B.A. in Political Science from the University of Maryland Baltimore County.
-Karitza’s work focuses on Center’s participation in the American Apprenticeship Initiative.
-She also has contributed to Center’s research projects, including several TCRP reports.
+She received her Master’s in Community Planning from the University of Maryland, College Park and her Bachelor’s in Political Science from the University of Maryland Baltimore County.
+Karitsa’s work focuses on apprenticeship and mentorship.
+She also has contributed to and led key research projects, including several TCRP reports.

 Expertise: Operator Recruitment, Training and Retention; Registered Apprenticeships; Elevator/Escalator Maintenance Training